 National Glaucoma Research (NGR) Program

 National Glaucoma Research (NGR), a program of the BrightFocus Foundation, funds research on and educates the public about glaucoma.
-Since the program's inception, NGR has awarded more than $26.7 million to support basic research into the causes and potential treatments of this disease.
+Since the program's inception, NGR has awarded nearly $35 million to support basic research into the causes and potential treatments of this disease.
 Learn more about the research we fund.